 This Hazelnut Cupcake is soft, delicious, and loaded with nutty flavors.
-Whether it is a birthday party, Christmas, or thanksgiving, you can make these whenever you want!
+Whether it is a birthday party, Christmas, or thanksgiving, you can enjoy generous bites of these ultra-delicious cakes!
 Topped with a rich and creamy caramel buttercream frosting, and candied hazelnut, these cupcakes are perfect for every occasion.

-Why you should make this hazelnut cake recipe:
+Why you would love this hazelnut cake recipe:

 They are extra soft, rich, and delicious